BONSAMURAIS/ystafdb/README.md

 ## Usage

-You must first download the Base Data, and then use `ystafdb-cli` to produce the ttl/nt/xml files.
+First download the Base Data, and then use `ystafdb-cli` to produce the ttl/nt/xml files.

 For the full syntax, invoke `ystafdb-cli -h`: